Document Guide — Police Clearance

 • Method 2: Certified Translation prepared separately and attached at submission

-The apostille is obtained on the sealed original, while a Certified Translation is prepared independently from a reference copy and attached as a set at submission.
+MOFA apostille is requested for the sealed original where required, while a Certified Translation is prepared independently from a reference copy and attached as a set at submission.

-Our office can obtain the apostille on the sealed original, while preparing the Certified Translation separately.
+Our office can submit the sealed original for MOFA apostille where required, while preparing the Certified Translation separately.
 This approach is designed to support destination country translation needs without breaking the seal.

-Please share your acquisition status when engaging us, and we will suggest an approach based on the receiving authority's instructions.
+Please share your acquisition status by email when engaging us, and we will suggest an approach based on the receiving authority's instructions.

 How do police clearance certificate requirements differ between the 5 countries?